natemcmaster/blog/_posts/dev/2018-07-25-netcore-plugins.md

 In `PluginLoader`, I've done my best to imitate most of the behaviors of corehost, however, there are some gaps which I can't cover.

 * Unloading - once a plugin is loaded, the files it uses are locked by the process.
 The only way to unload a plugin is by killing the host app.
-Hopefully one day, .NET Core will [implement collectible ALC's](https://github.com/dotnet/coreclr/issues/552), which will enable this feature.
+Hopefully one day, .NET Core will [implement collectible ALC's](https://github.com/dotnet/coreclr/issues/552), which will enable this feature. **UPDATE: Aug.
+28, 2019** - this was in the v0.3.0.
-* Localization and resource assemblies - if you have locale-specific resource assemblies, they're not automagically loaded yet.
+* Localization and resource assemblies - if you have locale-specific resource assemblies, they're not automagically loaded yet. **UPDATE: Aug.
+28, 2019** - this was fixed in the v0.2.0.
 * Conflict resolution - I haven't yet defined behavior yet for what to do when there are multiple sources for the same assembly.
 For example, what if both the shared runtime and an local copy of the same binary exist which only differ by file version?
 TBD.
 * Perf - I haven't taken time to investigate performance, yet.
 Before I would recommend this for production, I want to take a closer look at memory impact, CPU throughput, etc.

 Plus, there is more work to be done on the "plugin config file" idea, API refinements, bugs to squash, etc.

 I would not recommend this yet for production critical apps, but I hope to get it there.
 The project is open source, and I'm happy to take contributions.
 Give it a shot let me know what you think.